BusraFatma/BusraFatma/README.md

+*Greetings to all 👋 I'm Büşra Fatma SUSUZ*
 <h3 align="center">I am a Mechatronics Engineer. <br/>My job is to act as an automation and software engineer.
 I enjoy programming different kinds of robots and testing my programs on hardware. </h3>